Local food bank receives truckloads of food just before the holidays

 "Because here's the reality, without food donors, there would be no food bank, there would be no partner agency, there would be nobody getting fed because the food wouldn't be there and available, explained Kay Carter, CEO of Second Harvest Food Bank of Metrolina.

-The food bank is celebrating its 40th year of service, and hunger is at an all-time high due to the COVID pandemic.
+The food bank is celebrating its 40th year of service, and hunger is at an all-time high due to the COVID-19 pandemic.

 A food industry partner said their one truck had at least 75,000 pounds of protein.
 Carter says their one focus is on providing healthy meals to the people they serve.